ceford/cefjdemos-data-jdm-user-en/articles/seo/monitoring-seo.md

 ### Custom Segments

-Custom Segments (or Advanced Segments) provide you with the ability to chop up or 'segment' the information in any part of Google Analytics, by filtering the data.
-This can be used, for example, when looking at 'All visits', to segment the graph into organic and paid visits, or to show how many came using 1, 2, 3 or 4+ keywords.
+Custom Segments (or Advanced Segments) provide you with the ability to chop up or *segment* the information in any part of Google Analytics, by filtering the data.
+This can be used, for example, when looking at *All visits*, to segment the graph into organic and paid visits, or to show how many came using 1, 2, 3 or 4+ keywords.

 Custom segments are quite easy to set up.
 Choose which parameters you